MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 - Monitoring: Continuously monitor and review costs to identify gaps between planned and actual costs.
 A regular cost review meeting helps achieve cost optimization.

-## Architectural layers
+## IoT architecture layers

-IoT solutions are complex projects that require understanding broad technologies and architectures.
-The [IoT Well-Architected Framework](iot-overview.md#iot-architecture-layers) describes foundational IoT architectural layers that can help you simplify and understand Azure IoT architectures.
+Cost Optimization design principles help clarify considerations to ensure your IoT workload meets requirements across the [foundational IoT architecture layers](iot-overview.md#iot-architecture-layers).

-Understanding the IoT architectural layers helps you define a cost baseline and consider multiple architectures for cost comparison.
-The layers have different technologies and sometimes different ecosystems, such as devices, telecommunications, or edge, so you need to establish a cost strategy for each layer.
-There are also cross-cutting layers that support designing, building, and running IoT and other workloads.
+Understanding the IoT architecture layers helps you define a cost baseline and consider multiple architectures for cost comparison.
+Each layer has multiple technologies and ecosystems options, such as devices, telecommunications, or the edge location, so you need to establish a cost strategy for each layer.

 The IoT core layers: device and gateway, device management and modeling, and ingestion and communication, identify IoT-specific solutions.
 The other layers and cross-cutting activities are also common to, and often shared with, other workloads.
 However, TCO and cost optimization must take all costs into account, so you need to consider the IoT-related costs of common and cross-cutting activities as well as the IoT-specific layers.